SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/2-MethodsAndBytecode/methodsbytecode.md

 ### Stack Bytecode

-Pharo encodes bytecode instructions using the Sista bytecode set{!citation|ref=Bera14a!}.
+Pharo encodes bytecode instructions using the Sista bytecode set {!citation|ref=Bera14a!}.
 The Sista bytecode set defines a set of stack instructions with instructions that are one, two or three bytes long.
 Instructions fall into five main categories: pushes, stores, sends, returns, and jumps.